Island peak Climbing With Everest Base Camp Trek - 20 Days

 About Trip:

-Island Peak Climbing with Everest Base Camp Trek is designed for adventurer seekers who are energetic and physically fit and wish for both trekking and climbing experiences at one go.
+The Island Peak Climb combined with the Everest Base Camp Trek is ideal for adventure enthusiasts who are physically fit and eager to experience both trekking and mountaineering in a single, unforgettable expedition.

 Outline Itinerary